TimoThans33/robot-intention-feedback/README.md

 pip install pandas, numpy
 sudo apt-get install libjson-dev-c
 ```
-If you are new to openGL more dependencies are necessary. (xlib.h, gl.h, glu.h respectively)
+If you are new to openGL more dependencies may be necessary. (xlib.h, gl.h, glu.h respectively)
 ```
 sudo apt-get install libx11-dev, mesa-common-dev, libglu1-mesa-dev
 ```